 Are there any side effects?

 As Cysteamine is naturally occurring in human cells, it is a very safe medication.
 It may cause temporary burning sensation or redness that goes away within 30 minutes.
-More persistent skin irritation should be treated with moisturizers.
+More persistent skin irritation should be treated with moisturisers.
 To date, no serious adverse side effects has been reported with Cysteamine use.

 Cysteamine Cream should not be used in those with a personal or family history of Vitiligo, a depigmenting skin disorder.
-It should also not be used in pregnant or breastfeeding women, as no study has been performed during pregnancy or breastfeeding.
+It should also not be used by pregnant or breastfeeding women, as no study has been performed during pregnancy or breastfeeding.

 - Kasraee B. “Deodorized cysteamine* as a depigmenting agent for the treatment of melasma.”Pigment Cell Melanoma Research.
 2017;30:e27–e137

 - Farshi S. et al. “Efficacy of Cysteamine Cream in the treatment of melasma.”Journal of Dermatological Treatment July 2017